Tiny Houses

 View gallery - 8 images

 Hailed as the world's first pentakis dodecahedron (or 60-sided) tiny house, this pint-sized geodesic dome home has been expertly designed to maximize its limited space.
-Named the Mini Dome, it's currently available for vacation rentals and will soon be up for sale in kit form too.
+Named the Mini Dome, it's currently available for vacation rentals and will soon be up for sale in bare hub kit form too.

 Popularized by famed architect Buckminster Fuller, geodesic domes are made up of interconnected triangles and, thanks to their unusual looks, are a popular choice with hobbyists for greenhouses and eco-homes.
-The Mini Dome was created by Dodeca Homes' Joshua Tulberg and consists of a welded steel hub and wooden struts.
+The Mini Dome was created by Dodeca Domes' Joshua Tulberg and consists of a welded steel hub and wooden struts.
 It's supported on a raised pier and beam foundation and also has excellent insulation.

 The interior measures 308 sq ft (28 sq m) and is spread over two floors, with a very open layout.
 The front door opens onto the main living area.
 This is enlivened by triangular windows and the actual inside shape of the home is really eye-catching.